Need to know

 Which type of printer should you buy?

-Before you start shopping around, it's vital to consider how you plan to use your new printer.
-CHOICE expert, Peter Zaluzny says: "It's important to be realistic about the kind of printing you are likely to do most, and what features are essential for you, and do your homework to find the right sort of printer to do that job – which is where our printer buying guide comes in."
+CHOICE tech expert Peter Zaluzny says: "It's important to be realistic about the kind of printing you're likely to do most, and what features are essential for you, and do your homework to find the right sort of printer to do that job – which is where our printer buying guide comes in."

 "Setting up an approximate usage scenario can help you narrow down to a handful of printers that suit your needs.
 Then you can compare upfront and ongoing ink expenses in our test to find one that delivers good quality prints within your budget."

-Peter Zaluzny, CHOICE expert
+Peter Zaluzny, CHOICE tech expert

-"Then there are the multifunction printer models that have a wide range of extra features, from scanning and copying to faxing (yes, people still do this!) and more.
+And then there are the multifunction printer models that have a wide range of extra features, from scanning and copying to faxing (yes, people still do this!) and more.

 Seven tips to save money on ink and toner